shaefelinger/codepedia/src/JS/modules.md

 - CJS imports module synchronously
 - When CJS imports, it will give you a **copy** of the imported object.
 - CJS will not work in the browser.
+- modern versions of node can also use `import/export`

 [https://www.sitepoint.com/understanding-module-exports-exports-node-js/](https://www.sitepoint.com/understanding-module-exports-exports-node-js/)